-Wondering how to host an online class for free?
+Wondering how to host online classes for free?

 What if I told you that you can organize live online classes for up to 100 students for free, and pay around $12 for much larger audiences, with attendance tracking and session recordings included?